 Blue Kote is another good item to have for wounds.
 It’s a little messy because, yes it’s BLUISH-PURPLE!
 It’s works really well to cover up blood to help keep the pecking down.
 Chickens will peck things that are red naturally, but they seem to leave this bluish-purple color alone.

 Then, I added some first aid ointment.
 I will have to keep him quarantined for a few days until the wound improved.

 Do you have a place setup for quarantined birds?
 I use a dog cage, with two doors.
 I like two doors because I can turn one side pointing up, so it’s easier to put birds in and take them out.
 Plus, you can add food and water, without them trying to escape.

 These hanging bowls are perfect way to add food and water to the cage.

 Check out the Chicken First Aid Kit for more information about being prepared for chicken wounds, diseases, and disorders.

 - Not having supplies before getting chickens – This is a really important step.
 Being ready is one of the most important steps and that’s why it’s #1!

 - Not checking the local zoning ordinances – You can dream about chickens all you want, but before you buy that beautiful chicken coop, make sure it’s legal to have chickens in your backyard!

 - Not researching and being ready for sick or wounded birds – What if a bird is hurt?
 What do you have to help your sick or wounded birds?
-The Chicken Chick has a great post on this, and she shows what she uses for different ailments.
-I love Fresh Eggs Daily’s post because she has put together an all natural first aid kit for chickens!
+Check out the Chicken First Aid Kit post, to learn how to put one together.

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂